fahadsultan/potpourri/_sources/latex.md

 There are several noteworthy commands in the example:

-* **`\includegraphics[width=0.75\textwidth]{mesh}`**: This form of \includegraphics instructs LATEX to set the figure’s width to 75% of the text width—whose value is stored in the \textwidth command.
+* **`\includegraphics[width=0.75\textwidth]{mesh}`**: This form of \includegraphics instructs LaTeX to set the figure’s width to 75% of the text width—whose value is stored in the \textwidth command.
 * **`\caption{A nice plot.}`**: As its name suggests, this command sets the figure caption which can be placed above or below the figure.
 If you create a list of figures this caption will be used in that list.
 * **`\label{fig:mesh1}`**: To reference this image within your document you give it a label using the \label command.
 The label is used to generate a number for the image and, combined with the next command, will allow you to reference it.
 * **`\ref{fig:mesh1}`**: This code will be substituted by the number corresponding to the referenced figure.

-Images incorporated in a LATEX document should be placed inside a `figure` environment, or similar, so that LATEX can automatically position the image at a suitable location in your document.
+Images incorporated in a LaTeX document should be placed inside a `figure` environment, or similar, so that LaTeX can automatically position the image at a suitable location in your document.

 Further guidance is contained in the following Overleaf help articles: